IanMaguithi/Honeygaindockerlinux/README.md

    crontab -e
    ```

-- You will be prompted to select an editor to update the cron task with if you have multiple text editors.
+2. You will be prompted to select an editor to update the cron task with if you have multiple text editors.
 Choose your preferred option.
-In this case however, we'll use the default option Nano.
+In this case, however, we'll use the default option nano.
-- Use the following command to set our script to run at every system boot.
+3. Use the following command to set our script to run at every system boot.
 @reboot [path to venv] [path to project] I'll use an example to elaborate using the path we had obtained earlier in step 4
 and assuming our virtual environment is in the same root folder honey.